Park Royal tube station

 Park Royal is a London Underground station.
 It is on the Uxbridge branch of the Piccadilly line, between Alperton and North Ealing stations.
-It is located in London fare zone 3.
-It is situated on the south side of the east–west Western Avenue (A40), surrounded by residential Ealing and industrial Park Royal.
+It is in London fare zone 3.

+The station is situated on the south side of the east–west Western Avenue (A40), surrounded by residential Ealing and industrial Park Royal.
 There is a pedestrian subway under the A40 road near the station.
-Hanger Lane station on the Central line is within walking distance to this station.
+Park Royal is within walking distance from Hanger Lane tube station on the Central line.

 The station's platforms have a continuous significant gradient (sloping up from south to north).

 History

 The District Railway (DR, now the District line) opened the line through Park Royal on its new extension to on 23 June 1903.
 A station, Park Royal & Twyford Abbey, was opened at that time a short distance to the north of the current station to serve the Royal Agricultural Society's recently opened Park Royal show grounds.